OdaiMohammad/pure-ere-reproduction/README.md

 The reporduction is split into the following notebooks, to be run in this order as well:

-1. basic_setup.ipynb: setup the environment by installing needed libraries and downloading the datasets.
+1. *basic_setup.ipynb*: setup the environment by installing needed libraries and downloading the datasets.
-2. entity_setup.ipynb: define the classes and functions needed to run the entity model.
+2. *entity_setup.ipynb*: define the classes and functions needed to run the entity model.
-3. run_entity.ipynb: run and evaluate the pre-trained entity model
+3. *run_entity.ipynb*: run and evaluate the pre-trained entity model
-4. train_entity.ipynb: train and evaluate the entity model from scratch
+4. *train_entity.ipynb*: train and evaluate the entity model from scratch
-5. run_relation.ipynb: run and evaluate the pre-trained relation model and train and evaluate a relation model from scratch
+5. *run_relation.ipynb*: run and evaluate the pre-trained relation model
+6. *train_relation.ipynb*: train and evaluate the relation model from scratch